 The government have said, as previously, that it does not expect publicly funded organisations to use the scheme.
 Partially public funded organisations may be eligible if their private revenue is disrupted.

 Non-public sector employers who receive public funding for staff costs are expected to continue to pay staff and not to place them on furlough.
 However, the furlough scheme may apply to some staff who could not be redeployed to assist with the coronavirus response.
 Special guidance has been issued for contingent workers in the public sector and contractors with public sector engagements in scope of IR35 off-payroll working rules.

 The employees that could agree to being furloughed were those working for employers whose businesses have been severely affected by coronavirus.

-The furloughed employees must have been on the employer’s PAYE payroll on 19 March 2020, including:
+The furloughed employees must have been on the employer’s PAYE payroll on or before midnight on 30 October 2020, including: